Adrien-T/hub/postgresql_workshop/ws.md

 ### Step 10: Foreign key

 Make a new table called "hats" with a color which is a string of characters and a person which is linked to the people table.
 To do this, there are foreign keys, what are they?

+Are you done?
+Too easy for you?
+Choose your favourite programming language and make a script that connects to the database and creates a person.